pansaty/AzureSQLDB-Security/readme.md

 6. On the <b>Master Key Configuration</b> page:
    1. Ensure <b>Windows certificate store</b> under the "Select the key store provider" then hit Next
 7. On the <b>Run Settings</b> ensure the "Proceed to finish now" readial is selected then hit Next
-8. on the <b>Summary</b> page hit Finish
+8. On the <b>Summary</b> page hit Finish
-9. Leverage the steps from [this blog ](https://beanalytics.wordpress.com/2016/09/15/using-sql-always-encrypted-with-azure-web-app-service/) to Export the Column Master Key that was used to protect the Column Encrytion Key.
-In production, this key should be created and stored in Azure Key Vault or some other HSM.
+9. Leverage the steps from [this blog ](https://beanalytics.wordpress.com/2016/09/15/using-sql-always-encrypted-with-azure-web-app-service/) to Export the Column Master Key that was used to protect the Column Encrytion Key. **In production, this key should be created and stored in Azure Key Vault or some other HSM.**
 10. In the ContosoFinance WebApp, also modify the connection string to include <b>Column Encryption Setting</b>:

          Data Source=pankajtsp.database.windows.net; Initial Catalog=contosofinance; User ID=appuser;Password=P@ssw0rd1234;Column Encryption Setting=Enabled